Formulation of spin Nernst effect for spin-nonconserving insulating magnets: Model and Method

 In the time-dependent variational principle, the above equation is derived from the stationary condition of the action $S_\eta=\int \mathcal{L}_{\eta} dt$ as an on-shell equation, where the Lagrangian $\mathcal{L}_{\eta}$ is defined as~\cite{kramer,sundaram1999,zhang2019,dong2020,xiao2021conserved}

 The dynamics of the wave packet follows the equations of motion for $\bm{r}_{c}$ and $\bm{k}$, which are given by the on-shell Euler-Lagrange equations derived from the Lagrangian $\mathcal{L}_{\eta}$.
-Using this Lagrangian, the expectation value of $\bm{\theta}(\bm{r})$ is evaluated as~\cite{dong2020}
+Using this Lagrangian, the expectation value of $\bm{\theta}(\bm{r})$ in Eq.~\eqref{eq:ave1} is written as~\cite{dong2020}